BUYER READINESS

 What BANT Measures (and What It Doesn't)

 BANT is the oldest qualification framework still in widespread use.
 IBM built it in the 1960s as a screening gate: a fast, repeatable way to decide whether a lead deserved a seller's time before that time got spent.
-It sits at the boundary between a marketing-qualified lead and a sales-qualified opportunity, and for sorting volume, it has held up for sixty years.
+For sorting volume, it has held up for sixty years.
 That longevity is not an accident.
 It is a good tool for the job it was built to do.

 Where They Overlap, Where They Diverge